jokob-sk/NetAlertX/README.md

   - Scan the network searching connected devices using the scanning methods described
   - Store the information in the DB
-  - Report the changes detected by e-mail
+  - Report the changes detected by e-mail and/or other services (Pushsafer, NTFY, Gotify)
   - Optional speedtest for Device "Internet"

   | ![Report 1][report1] | ![Report 2][report2] |
   | -------------------- | -------------------- |

 ### Front
+There is a configurable login to prevent unauthorized use.
+The default password is "123456"

-A web frontal that allows:
+A web frontend that allows:
   - Manage the devices inventory and the characteristics
   - Display in a visual way all the information collected by the back
     - Sessions